Few-shot Partial Multi-view Learning: Related Work

-Due to the high effectiveness and flexibility, the metric-learning-based methods have gradually become the dominant approaches in the few-shot learning.
-They aim at building a metric-based classifier using the information of limited labeled instances.
-Among them, \cite{vinyals2016matching,snell2017prototypical} are two representative works.
-Specifically, in \cite{vinyals2016matching}, Vinyals et al. build a matching-based metric classifier, which matches the test sample to the training sample that is most likely to share the same label.
-In this way, the category of the test sample can be predicted.
-Different from \cite{vinyals2016matching}, Snell et al. \cite{snell2017prototypical} propose a prototypical metric-based classifier, where the prototypes are used to approximate the representations of the categories.
-They classify the test sample as the category of the closest prototype.
-Based on \cite{vinyals2016matching,snell2017prototypical}, many variants have been proposed.
-For example, \cite{li2019few,wang2020cooperative} propose to advance the metric-based classification by explicitly leveraging the class-wise relationships. \cite{li2020boosting,wang2020large} resort to Glove \cite{pennington2014glove} and word2vec \cite{mikolov2013efficient}, and use semantic information to further boost the accuracy of metric classification.
-Zhang et al. \cite{zhang2021prototype} use primitive knowledge to further boost the prototypical representations.
-Tian et al. \cite{tian2020rethinking} propose to train the embedding network using the traditional supervised pre-training, which better learns the representative features.
+\textbf{Methods based on metric learning}.
+Due to the high effectiveness and flexibility, the metric-learning-based methods have dominated in FSL, which aim at building a metric-based classifier from limited data. \cite{vinyals2016matching,snell2017prototypical} are two typical works.
+Specifically, \cite{vinyals2016matching} built a matching-based classifier that matches the test sample to the training instance most likely sharing the same label; \cite{snell2017prototypical} proposed a prototypical classifier using the prototypes to approximate the representations of categories.
+Based on these two works, many variant methods have been proposed.
+For example, \cite{li2019few,wang2020cooperative} proposed to advance the metric-based classification by explicitly leveraging the class-wise relationships. \cite{li2020boosting,wang2020large} resorted to Glove \cite{pennington2014glove} and word2vec \cite{mikolov2013efficient} to fully explore the semantic information of samples.
+Pahde et al. \cite{pahde2021multimodal} proposed to additionally consider textual information via using the adversarial strategy which makes the prototypes more representative.
+Zhang et al. \cite{zhang2021prototype} used primitive knowledge to enhance the prototypical representations.
+Tian et al. \cite{tian2020rethinking} proposed to train embedding networks using the traditional supervised pre-training, which leads to better feature embeddings.
+Finn et al. \cite{finn2017model} proposed a model-agnostic meta-learning approach that uses the second-order-based optimization to realize the fast adaptation of models to unseen classes.
+Recently, Nuthalapati et al. \cite{nuthalapati2021multi} successfully applied the FSL technique to agriculture and realized effective pest detection.